 The review also has broader relevance beyond higher education, as it also considers the use of metrics in other aspects of government science and industrial policy.

 Further information on the review

-As part of the review, the former HEFCE launched a call for evidence in May 2014 to gather views and evidence relating to the use of metrics in research assessment and management.
-The call and the responses can be downloaded here.
+As part of the review, a call for evidence in May 2014 gathered views and evidence relating to the use of metrics in research assessment and management.

-Throughout 2014 and 2015 the former HEFCE delivered stakeholder workshops to consult and engage with the sector, focusing on key topics and issues from the review.
+Throughout 2014 and 2015, the former HEFCE convened stakeholder workshops to consult and engage with the sector, focusing on key topics and issues from the review.

-Further information on the review panel and conduct can be found here.
+Further information on the review panel and conduct of the review can be found on the archived HEFCE website.